TruongCongBach/woodify-shop/openspec/project.md

 - Admin dashboard for managing categories/products.
 - AI-generated short and long product descriptions are created server-side.
 - UI copy is primarily Vietnamese.
+- **Schedule Calendar**: A comprehensive personal scheduling tool with Vietnamese Lunar Calendar support and ICS subscription capabilities.
+See [specs/calendar.md](specs/calendar.md) for details.

 ## Important Constraints
 - Environment variables are required for Supabase, NextAuth, OAuth providers, Cloudinary, and Google AI.